methodistsmab/iS2C2/tutorial/LIANA_plus/liana-plus-chatbox-tutorial.md

 ## LIANA+ With CharGPT chatbox tutorial
+> To learn more about LIANA+, please refer to the [LIANA+ documentation](https://liana-py.readthedocs.io/en/latest/notebooks/basic_usage.html).

 Copy the prompt words, and drag examples, LR_pairs.txt and significant_branches.txt to the chatGPT chatbox